Koe Wetzel & HARDY

 He began “living” music as a kid.
 Hailing from Pittsburg, TX, he accompanied mom as she performed on the Opry circuit.
 As they went town-to-town, he watched his mother belt out country classics from the side of the stage.
 Grandpa introduced him to Creedence Clearwater Revival.
 Meanwhile, dad bumped hip-hop gems from The Notorious B.I.G., Tupac, and 50 Cent.
 In addition to listening to Garth Brooks, Johnny Cash, George Jones, and Willie Nelson, he developed a passion for alternative rock.
 In eighth grade, a cousin shared an iPod playlist and opened Koe’s eyes to Smashing Pumpkins, Soundgarden, and Nirvana.
 “I turned into a rock head,” he smiles.

 He dusted off an old guitar received as a Christmas gift after a key realization.
 “I figured out you could get girls easier,” he recalls.
 In between performing, he played football as a linebacker for his high school and eventually Tarleton State University.
-Even with the 5am practices, he spent all night writing, jamming, and recording.
+Even with 5 am practices, he spent all night writing, jamming, and recording.
 After an ankle injury and subsequent six month-hiatus, he dropped out of college in sophomore year and went all-in for his career.
-Within eighteen months of throwing down four-nights-a-week around Texas and Oklahoma, shows began to sellout.
+Within eighteen months of throwing down four-nights-a-week around Texas and Oklahoma, shows began to sell out.
 Koe’s 2017 debut Noise Complaint became a phenomenon powered by “February 28, 2016” [19.2 million Spotify streams], “Something To Talk About” [15 million Spotify streams], “Love” [12.9 million Spotify streams], “Fuss & Fight” [11.9 million Spotify streams], and more.

 Mind you, he managed to pull this off without a label, agent, or traditional structure to speak of.